Nick Fortes Player Props: Marlins vs. Diamondbacks

 Nick Fortes At The Plate

-- Fortes has a home run and a walk while hitting .160.
+- Fortes is hitting .160 with a home run and a walk.

-- In three of nine games this year, Fortes has had at least one hit, including one game with multiple hits.
+- Fortes has picked up a hit in three games this year (33.3%), including one multi-hit game.

-- He has homered in one of nine games, and in 3.8% of his plate appearances.
+- He has gone deep in one of nine games, and in 3.8% of his plate appearances.

 - Fortes has driven in a run in two games this season, with multiple runs batted in once.